São Paulo ePrix

-The São Paulo ePrix is a race of the single-seater, electrically powered Formula E championship, set to be held for the first time in São Paulo, Brazil in March 25, 2023.
+The São Paulo ePrix is a race of the single-seater, electrically powered Formula E championship, held for the first time in São Paulo, Brazil on March 25, 2023.

 History

 Back in the first season, there were plans for a Rio de Janeiro ePrix, but it didn't happen due to technical issues.
 Years later Lucas di Grassi planned a circuit at Ibirapuera Park, but political changes made it impossible.
 In the third time there were plans to bring the FE during the 2017-2018 season, but an agreement was only reached in 2022.
 The agreement was reached between the São Paulo City Hall and the FE on April 30, 2022.
 The contract has a 5-year term, with the possibility of extending it to another 5 years.
-The contract was approved and the calendar was confirmed by FIA on June 29, 2022 and was made official on October 13, 2022.
+The contract was approved, and the calendar was confirmed by FIA on June 29, 2022 and was made official on October 13, 2022.